djuro/sfMdbBlog/README.md

 Data model consists of three documents: Post, Comment and Tag.

-User authentication and authorization is to be configured in 'app/config/security.yml', eg. http://symfony.com/doc/2.3/book/security.html#basic-example-http-authentication
+User authentication and authorization is to be configured out of this bundle in 'app/config/security.yml', eg. http://symfony.com/doc/2.3/book/security.html#basic-example-http-authentication